 The proposed development includes the installation of a number of storage tanks within the boundary of the OCGT power plant site.
-The number and volume of the tanks listed below were dependent on the type of NOx abatement measures implemented.
+The number and volume of the tanks initially envisaged were dependent on the type of $NO_x$ abatement measures implemented.
+Given that dry $NO_x$ abatement measures have been decided upon, the only tanks required would be:

 - Liquid distillate fuel (kerosene-based or diesel);

-- Demineralised water;

-- Raw water;
+- Raw water; and

-- Neutralised water;

-- Acid;

-- Caustic; and

 - Waste water.